chr1st1an7/chr1st1an7.github.io/_posts/2023-08-09-aviation-terms.md

 ## MSA Minimum Sector Altitude
 MSA (Minimum Sector Altitude) represents the safe altitude around a navigation station or aerodrome reference point.
-If no other information is present, the radius is 25 NM and may be valid for a speciÞc sector or approach runway.
+If no other information is present, the radius is 25 NM and may be valid for a specific sector or approach runway.
 In case of an RNP approach, MSA may be replaced by a Terminal Arrival Altitude (TAA) based on one of the procedure Þxes.
-The borders of each sector are deÞned by bearings in regard to the originating point of the arc.
+The borders of each sector are divided by bearings in regard to the originating point of the arc.
 MSAs and TAAs are used for airport navigation and provide 1000 ft obstacle clearance down to the intermediate approach segment.
 MSA and TAA sectors and values are oûcially published by State authorities.